simon-brooke/beowulf/README.md

 ## What this is

 A work-in-progress towards an implementation of Lisp 1.5 in Clojure.
+The objective is to build a complete and accurate implementation of Lisp 1.5 as described in the manual, with, in so far as is possible, exactly the same bahaviour; the only intended deviation is that the parser reads 'mexprs' (meta language expressions) as well as sexprs.

 ## BUT WHY?!!?!

 Because.

 Because Lisp is the only computer language worth learning, and if a thing is worth learning, it's worth learning properly; which means going back to the beginning and trying to understand that.

 Because there is, so far as I know, no working implementation of Lisp 1.5 for modern machines.

 Because I'm barking mad, and this is therapy.